hcpss-mbarger/hcpss-prototype-current/index.md

 ---

 <p class="post__paragraph--callout">HCPSS Interim Superintendent Michael Martirano has reorganized Central Office in order to promote equity, improve efficiencies, and ensure academic excellence for all students.<p>
-<p>The new organization provides a flatter leadership model that fosters cross- and vertical collaboration and opens lines of communication at all levels throughout the school system.
+<p>The new organization provides a flatter leadership model that fosters cross and vertical collaboration and opens lines of communication at all levels throughout the school system.
 With a focus on instruction as a birth-through-graduation continuum, the new structure better positions the school system to support schools and communities, improve responsiveness to parents/guardians, and enhance transparency.</p>

 <div class="hm-notify smtb-mg">
   <div class="hm-notify__img">